5 Ways To Display Images in Python

 5. Tensorflow

-Let’s now see how to display an image in a Python GUI window easily.
+Let’s now delve into how to display an image in a Python GUI window with ease.
 There may be many other modules and/or hacks to view images too, so don’t limit yourself to just these 5 modules!

-This is a very famous, beginner-friendly and open-source, and powerful package that is responsible for image processing.
+OpenCV is a renowned, beginner-friendly open-source package pivotal for image processing in Python tutorials.
 With a small set of commands, we can take our Computer Vision journey to next level.
-There are two main functions OpenCV provides to read and display images.
+OpenCV offers two main functions, cv2.imread and cv2.imshow, to read and display images in Python.

 1. cv2.imread()